Make Money on Your Domain With Domain Leasing

 Lesser Burden

-If the website you use the leased domain for fails, you can terminate the lease and return the domain to the owner.
+If the website for whcih you use the leased domain fails, you can terminate the lease and return the domain to the owner.
 If you owned the domain outright, that means having another asset you must keep renewing or find a potential buyer for.

 Opportunity To Buy the Domain In the Future